Homemade Fertilizer Tea from Plants, Weeds, and Grass

 What Is Fertilizer Tea?

-Compost tea” and “manure tea” have been mainstays of the organic garden for a long time.
+Compost tea” and “manure tea” have long been mainstays of the organic garden.
 It is not hard to toss some compost into a bucket of water and let it steep for a few days to a few weeks, stirring daily.

 “Fertilizer teas” made from plants are just as easy.
 Plus, they don’t require you to pick up a load of manure or use any of your precious compost.